willmcgugan/textual-markdown/README.md

 ## Disclaimer

-At time of writing, there is less than a weeks work in this.
+At time of writing, there is less than a week's work in this.
 Which means you may (likely) find bugs.

 ## The future